s2l1/Headless-Samourai-Dojo/README.md

 Then run the following.

-`$ python get-pip.py`
+`$ python3 get-pip.py`

 ## 14. [DOCKER]

-Use pip to install docker-compose.
+Use pip to install docker-compose, apt-get can install an old version.
+Better to use the docker-compose install instructions which you can look at in Optional Reading.
+I will walk you through the pip install approach, there are a few ways to install the latest version.

 `$ python3 -m pip install --upgrade docker-compose`